RobinHodson/RobinHodson/README.md

 **Standard sections**

-In theory, my pages, including my CV, should be available on <a href="https://robinhodson.github.io/RobinHodson/">robinhodson.github.io/RobinHodson/</A>, now. getting an index page working, took a bit of faffing around though.
+In theory, my pages, including my CV, should be available on <a href="https://robinhodson.github.io/RobinHodson/">robinhodson.github.io/RobinHodson/</A>, now.
+<br/>Getting an index page working, took a bit of faffing around though.

 <!--
 **RobinHodson/RobinHodson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.